kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_12.png)

-You can **deactivate** or **activate** a batch by clicking on the checkbox button in each batch row.
+You can **deactivate** or **activate** a batch by clicking on the <Hl>checkbox</Hl> button in each batch row.
 A deactivated batch doesn't allow any study runs.

 ### Batch Properties

-Each batch has properties that can be changed: click on the Batch Properties button in each batch's row.
+Each batch has properties that can be changed: click on the <Hl>Batch Properties</Hl> button in each batch's row.

 ![Study Links page screenshot](/img/study_links_13.png)